-Miscarriage, or pregnancy loss, is when an embryo or foetus is naturally lost before being able to independently survive, in the first 23 weeks of the gestation period.
+Miscarriage, or pregnancy loss, is when an embryo or foetus is naturally lost before being able to independently survive in the first 23 weeks of the gestation period.

-What causes miscarriage?
+What are the main causes of miscarriage?

 After the first trimester, a miscarriage may occur because of health issues in the mother, or because of an infection which causes the waters to break.
 Food poisoning and certain medications can also increase the risk of miscarriage.

-The commonest sign of miscarriage is vaginal bleeding.
+The most common sign of miscarriage is vaginal bleeding.
 The bleeding may occur over several days, and can come in the form of spotting, heavy bleeding, or passing bright red clots.
 This bleeding can come and go, and because vaginal bleeding can occur lightly during the first trimester of pregnancy, it doesn’t necessarily indicate miscarriage.
 Speak to your healthcare provider or GP if you experience vaginal bleeding during pregnancy.

 You may also feel:

-- Cramp in your lower abdomen
+- cramps in your lower abdomen

-- The regular symptoms of pregnancy, such as tender breasts, are no longer present
+- the regular symptoms of pregnancy, such as tender breasts, are no longer present

-- Discharge of fluid or tissue from the vagina
+- discharge of fluid or tissue from the vagina

-Can miscarriage be prevented?
+Can miscarriages be prevented?

-- You smoke, drink, or take drugs while pregnant
+- you smoke, drink, or take drugs while pregnant

-- You are overweight
+- you are overweight

-- Your caffeine intake is high
+- your caffeine intake is high

-- You have diabetes which is not adequately controlled
+- you have diabetes which is not adequately controlled

-- You have an overactive or underactive thyroid
+- you have an overactive or underactive thyroid

-- You have severe high blood pressure
+- you have severely high blood pressure

-- You have kidney disease
+- you have kidney disease

-- You are a certain age:
+- you are a certain age

 - Up to 2 in 10 pregnancies end in miscarriage in those between the ages of 35-39